charanteja-7/Blog-App-V2/README.md

 ## Usage

-After following the installation instructions, navigate to `http://localhost:3000` in your web browser to access the application.
+After following the installation instructions, navigate to `http://localhost:5173` in your web browser to access the application.
 You can register a new account, log in, and start creating posts and comments!

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you encounter any problems.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, feel free to reach out to me at [your-email@example.com].
+For any inquiries, feel free to reach out to me at [chukkalacharanteja9@gmail.com].

----

-Feel free to replace placeholder text (like repository links and your email) with your actual details.
-If you have any other requirements or need further adjustments, let me know!